 - With the growth of AI in the workplace, these same millennials recognize that they need more (and different) training to keep up

-- A low supply of highly skilled workers means that experiential learning, on the job, is the new normal when it comes to training in the workplace
+- A low supply of highly skilled workers means that experiential learning, on the job, is the new normal when it comes to training your workplace

 What are the major benefits of experiential learning in the workplace?

-There are five major benefits to experiential learning in the workplace:
+There are five major benefits of experiential learning in the workplace:

 - Develops employee’s capacity to adapt to new situations